smlaage/Ultrasonic-I2C-Module/README.md

 I2C address: 0x5A (solder jumper open) or 0x5B (solder jumper closed)

-Register 0 to 4: returns the distance measurements in mm (16 bit) assigned to the corresponding sensor.
+Register 0 to 4: returns the distance measurements assigned to the corresponding sensor in mm (16 bit).

+Command tokes are submitted as lower nibble.
+Data for the settings aresubmitted as upper nibble:
+- Register 8 (get_mode): returns the current mode (8 bit)
+- Register 9 (get_cycle_time): returns the current cycle time (8 bit)
-Register 10 (sensor active): expects an 8 bit value stopping (value == 0) or starting (value > 0) the measurements
+- Register 10 (set_status): stops (upper nibble == 0) or starts (upper nibble > ) the measurements

-Register 11 (delay time): expects an 8 bit value specifying the time between triggering the sensors, in 10 ms. Default value is 4 (= 40 ms).
+- Register 11 (cycle time): specifies the time between triggering the sensors, in 10 ms (upper nibble range 1 to 15).
+Default value is 3 (= 30 ms).
 Smaller values give higher speed, however run the risk of overlapping signals.
-Maximum is 50.
+Maximum is 15 (= 150 ms).
 The value is stored in non-volatile memory and preserved beyond power off.

-Register 12 (run mode): expects an 8 bit value specifying the run mode.
-The run mode toggles different settings for the reading of the sensors.
+- Register 12 (mode): Sets the run mode, toggles different settings for the reading of the sensors (upper nibble values 9 ...
+3).
 The value is stored in non-volatile memory and preserved beyond power off.
-Run mode 0 sequence: (0) left -> (2) center front -> (4) right -> (1) front left -> (3) front right.
+    - Mode 0 sequence: (0) left -> (2) center front -> (4) right -> (1) front left -> (3) front right.
-Run mode 1 sequence: (0) left -> (2) center front -> (4) right
+    - Mode 1 sequence: (0) left -> (2) center front -> (4) right
-Run mode 2 sequence: (1) front left -> (3) front right
+    - Mode 2 sequence: (1) front left -> (3) front right
-Run mode 3 sequence: (2) center front
+    - Mode 3 sequence: (2) center front